RTMC Reconnaissance Battalion: History

 After the conclusion of the Indochina–France dispute, the Navy reorganized and strengthened the Marine Corps.
-The new structure included two infantry battalions—the 1st Marine Battalion and the 2nd Marine Battalion—alongside two artillery battalions: one heavy machine gun battalion and one artillery battalion, designated as the 4th Marine Battalion, equipped with a mountain artillery regiment.
+The new structure included two infantry Marine battalions—the 1st Marine Battalion and the 2nd Marine Battalion—alongside two artillery battalions: one heavy machine gun battalion and one artillery battalion, designated as the 4th Marine Battalion, equipped with a mountain artillery regiment.
 Additionally, the Corps fielded two 75 mm Bofors artillery battalions (40 caliber, similar to those used by the Army).

 A combat vehicle squadron, equivalent to a battalion, was also established.
 It consisted of four companies armed with 20 mm and 37 mm anti-tank guns and 50 mm grenade launchers.
 Supporting this force were three additional company-sized units: the Mechanic Division, the Communications Division, and the Patrol Division—all directly subordinate to the Marines.